rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

 ### Project Overview
 This project implements Knowledge Distillation for ECG arrhythmia classification using the MIT-BIH Arrhythmia Database.
 A complex teacher CNN classifies ECG segments as normal or abnormal, and its knowledge is distilled into a lightweight student CNN suitable for resource-constrained devices (e.g., wearables).
-The project is designed to run in Google Colab and be showcased on GitHub to enhance your PhD application profile in Biomedical Signal Processing.
+The project is designed to run in Google Colab and be showcased on GitHub to enhance the PhD application profile in Biomedical Signal Processing.

 ---